Alumni Spotlight

 Do you want to be featured in a future Alumni Spotlight?
 Fill out our alumni spotlight questionnaire!

-Alumni Spotlight: Jacob Ross '23
+Alumni Spotlight: Candace Ross '93

 What brought you to Pitt-Greensburg?